-or the annuitant works more than 80 hours a month in the business (40 hours a month is the figure for any calendar year before 2001 and 15 hours a month is the figure for calendar years before 1990).
+3. Services in Self-Employment - If the annuitant is self-employed, DPS will consider his or her activities "services" if the annuitant's net earnings are based on the monthly earnings threshold for trial work period or the annuitant works more than 80 hours a month in the business (40 hours a month is the figure for any calendar year before 2001 and 15 hours a month is the figure for calendar years before 1990).
 Do not consider work to be "services" when it is done without remuneration or merely as therapy or training, or when it is work usually done in a daily routine around the house or in self-care.
+Click here for earnings threshold for trial work period: Monthly Earnings Threshold for Trial Work Period.